A Brief and Incomplete History of Aquascaping

 Takashi Amano, was born in Niigata, Japan in 1954.
 He grew up to become an international track cyclist and environmental photographer and, crucially for the development of modern aquascaping, a highly successful innovator and entrepreneur.
 As a child he immersed himself in nature, especially in the wetlands that surrounded his home.
 Later he would despair as the worlds natural habitats rapidly dwindled in the wake of increasing development, and he resolved to capture what was left of this precious resource on camera.
 His subsequent photographic exhibitions and books have done much to inspire many generations of conservationists and aquascapers alike.

-Frustrated by the paucity of dedicated aquascaping equipment Amano eventually founded the Japanese aquascaping company Aqua Design Amano (ADA).
+Frustrated by the paucity of dedicated aquascaping equipment Amano eventually founded the Japanese aquascaping company Aqua Design Amano (ADA) in 1982.
 His minimalistic designs and innovations have had a significant impact on the aquascaping industry and continue to do so.
 Takashi Amano also introduced the aquascaping world to Caridina multidentata, subsequently popularised as the Amano shrimp.
-But perhaps his most influential contribution to aquascaping is Nature Aquarium World, a three-book series on aquascaping, published in 1994.
+But perhaps his most influential contribution to aquascaping is Nature Aquarium World, a three-book series on aquascaping, published in 1994 by TFH Publications.
 Amano used the books to showcase the Nature Aquarium concept that still defines modern aquascaping today.

 Nature Aquarium is often thought of as expressing an essentially Japanese ambiance through the traditional aesthetics of wabi-sabi and its harmonious interplay of natural elements, and acceptance of the transience and imperfection of nature.
 Its fundamental concept originates from the ethos, ‘One who cannot love her smallest creations, cannot claim to stand before nature’.
 And it aims to recreate the beauty of a natural ecosystem in a “glass”.
 To bring indoors a slice of nature from outside as an antidote to the pressures and stresses of the modern and increasingly urban world, and to remind us of what we might loose if we don’t cherish the natural world.